packets-lab/packets-lab.github.io/_projects/netman.markdown

 #### publications

+G. Winchester, G. Parisis, and L. Berthouze, On the temporal behaviour of a large-scale microservice architecture, in Proc. of IEEE/IFIP AnNet, 2023.

 G. Winchester, G. Parisis, and L. Berthouze, Accelerating Causal Inference Based RCA Using Prior Knowledge from Functional Connectivity Inference, in Proc. of CNSM, 2022.

 A. Ibraheem, Z. Sheng, G. Parisis, D. Tian, In-Vehicle Network Delay Tomography, in Proc. of IEEE GLOBECOM, 2022.